TheGregggg/gregoirelayet.com/README.md

 #### 👨‍💻 As a developper:

--   Simple to host
+-   Simple to host -> applying 12 factor apps techniques
--   Don't break easily
+-   Don't break easily -> testing and simple reliable code
--   Fast to add feature
+-   Fast to add feature -> simple code
--   Beautiful and usable code
+-   Beautiful and usable code -> linter and tools, pre commit ...

 #### 🌐 As a user: